The Intel Core i3-14100 wins in 10 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (233% better).

 AI Versus Verdict

-Users prioritizing modern architecture and the efficiency of a larger L2 cache should select the Intel Core i3-14100 for their build.
-Conversely, the Intel Core i5-8600K remains the appropriate choice for those who specifically require a higher total core count, as it maintains a 50% advantage in that category.
-Choosing between these two components depends entirely on whether your specific workload benefits more from the superior cache architecture or the increased number of physical cores.
+Users prioritizing modern efficiency and cache-heavy workloads should select the Intel Core i3-14100 for their build.
+Conversely, those who specifically require a higher total core count for their applications should choose the Intel Core i5-8600K, as it offers a 50% advantage in that specific category.
+Your final decision should depend on whether your primary computing needs favor the superior cache architecture of the newer model or the increased core count of the older unit.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.